kodous/GetTorrentMovies/README.md

  * 1- read JSON file and extract the Episode and season number written on the file
  * 2- create an IMDBSeries object which will check if there is a next episode or not, and whether is has been aired or not yet
     (in the sake of the tutorial, we will suppose it had been aired)
- * 3- pass the episode and season number to the ResultsPageScrapper as arguments, so it will return later a link to the page of the selected episode ( the chosen episode will have a size between 200 and 500 Mo and it is preferable to be 720p or downloaded by some uploaders )
+ * 3- pass the episode and season number to the SeriesManager as arguments, so it will return later a link to the page of the selected episode ( the chosen episode will have a size between 200 and 500 Mo and it is preferable to be 720p or downloaded by some uploaders )
  * 4- the link of the episode page will then be passed as an argument to a TorrentPageScrapper object who will eventually copy the